transdigiware/blockchain/howto/ibp-console-build-network.md

 1. On the **Nodes** page, click **Add ordering service**.
 2. Make sure the option to **Create** an ordering service is selected.
 Then click **Next**.
 3. Give your ordering service a **Display name** of `Ordering Service` and, if in a paid cluster, choose whether you want your ordering service to have one node (sufficient for testing) or five nodes (good for production).
-Choose **five nodes**.
+Choose **one node**.
 And do not choose to use an external CA. This is an advanced option.
 For the purpose of this tutorial, do not choose to use an external CA for your ordering service, though if you want more information, see [Using certificates from an external CA](#ibp-console-build-network-third-party-ca).
 Click **Next**.
 4. On the next panel, select `Ordering Service CA` as your CA. Then, select the **enroll ID** for the node identity that you created for your ordering service from the drop-down list, `OS1`, and enter the associated **secret**, `OS1pw`.
 Then, select your MSP, `Ordering Service MSP` from the drop-down list.
 5. The next side panel asks for TLS CA information.
 When you created the CA, a TLS CA was created alongside it.
 This CA is used to create certificates for the secure communication layer for nodes.
 Therefore, select the **enroll ID** for the ordering service identity that you created from the drop-down list, `OS1`, and enter its associated **secret**, `OS1pw`.
 The **TLS Certificate Signing Request (CSR) hostname** is an option available to advanced users who want specify a custom domain name that can be used to address the ordering service endpoint.
 Custom domain names are not a part of this tutorial, so leave the **TLS CSR hostname** blank for now.
 6. If you are using a paid cluster, on the next panel, you have the opportunity to configure resource allocation for the node.
 For purposes of this tutorial, you can accept all the defaults and click **Next**.
 The selections you make here are applied to all five ordering nodes.
 If you want to learn more about how to allocate resources in {{site.data.keyword.cloud_notm}} for your node, see this topic on [Allocating resources](/docs/services/blockchain?topic=blockchain-ibp-console-govern-components#ibp-console-govern-components-allocate-resources).